grd/FreePDM/ConceptOfDesign/FreePDM_01-RequestedInformation.md

 ### User Group

-To define a user group there are some paramers how to define it:
+To define a user group there are some parameters how to define it:

-- Budget of compareble tool
+- Budget of comparable tool
 - expected company size
 - Complexity

 **expected company size**
 The (expected )company size probably small to medium sized companies.
-There are a few paramers how to difine it.
+There are a few parameters how to divine it.

-- Head count of staff([see europe](https://en.wikipedia.org/wiki/Small_and_medium-sized_enterprises))
+- Head count of staff([see Europe](https://en.wikipedia.org/wiki/Small_and_medium-sized_enterprises))
 - The number of users
-- The number of simultanious users
+- The number of simultaneous users

 micro Company size <#Of Users
 Small Company size <#Of Users